 OSHA Prohibits Gag Clauses in Settlement Agreements

-Yes, if a Sarbanes-Oxley Act complaint is resolved before OSHA, they will evaluate the proposed settlement to ensure that it does that prevent the employee from being able to blow the whistle to the SEC, or to any other agency of the US government.
-Recently, OSHA issued some guidance in approximately August 2016 that indicates they will look closely at settlement agreements to ensure that the Sarbanes-Oxley complainant is not required to waive the right to seek a recovery from the SEC, and to ensure the complainant would not have to acknowledge it in a settlement agreement whether or not that individual has already blown the whistle to the SEC.
+Yes, if a Sarbanes-Oxley Act complaint is resolved before OSHA, the agency will evaluate the proposed settlement to ensure that it does that prevent the employee from being able to blow the whistle to the SEC, or to any other agency of the US government.

 Top-Rated SOX Whistleblower Lawyers